 Immediately post-lunch, take a walk across the street for about 100 meters towards Fort.
 The next stop is Chhatrapati Shivaji Maharaj Vastu Sangrahalaya a.k.a.
 Prince of Wales Museum.

-The new name of Prince of Wales Museum is Chhatrapati Shivaji Maharaj Vastu Sangrahalaya.
-As I mentioned earlier, we, Mumbaikars do not wish to adjust with the changing names.
+The new name of the Prince of Wales Museum is Chhatrapati Shivaji Maharaj Vastu Sangrahalaya.
+As I mentioned earlier, we, Mumbaikars do not wish to adjust to the changing names.
 So, we still refer to it, Prince of Wales Museum.
 It has a number of artefacts from the various eras of Mumbai, or Bombay.
 Right from the time when Bombay was a group of seven islands and it was under the Portuguese rule to inclusion in the dowry of King John IV’s daughter when she was wed to Charles II of England, hence on 11 May 1661, Bombay became an important trade port to the British East India Company.

 The artefacts include fossils, jewellery, gold coins, luxuries and other pieces of relevant importance.
 The relics are preserved with tender care; depicting the history of this mighty city for over 4 centuries now.
-Mumbai has a great history, it might not be rich like other Indian cities, but, it’s a place where the city does not mesmerize you, instead, you mesmerize the city.
+Mumbai has a great history, it might not be rich as other Indian cities, but, it’s a place where the city does not mesmerize you, instead, you mesmerize the city.

-However, the showstopper is a 15-minute short film on History of Mumbai/Bombay depicting various incidents of sheer importance which have influenced the city and its people.
+However, the showstopper is a 15-minute short film on the History of Mumbai/Bombay depicting various incidents of sheer importance which have influenced the city and its people.

 Stroll in the corridors of the museum for about two hours; then take a 10-minutes walk to the majestic Gateway of India.